filecoin-project/specs/content/systems/filecoin_blockchain/struct/block/_index.md

 A `BlockHeader` is a canonical representation of a block.
 BlockHeaders are propagated between miner nodes.
 From the blockcheader message, a miner has all the required information to apply the associated `FullBlock`'s state and update the chain.
 In order to be able to do this, the minimum set of information items that need to be included in the `BlockHeader` are shown below and include among others: the miner's address, the Ticket, the [Proof of SpaceTime](post), the CID of the parents where this block evolved from in the IPLD DAG, as well as the messages' own CIDs.

-The Lotus implementation of the block header can be found [here](https://github.com/filecoin-project/lotus/blob/master/chain/types/blockheader.go).
-It has the following `struct`s:
+The Lotus implementation of the block header has the following `struct`s:

 {{<embed src="https://github.com/filecoin-project/lotus/blob/master/chain/types/blockheader.go"  lang="go" symbol="BlockHeader">}}